Easter is a busy time of year in the winery, but for most Australians, it means an extra long weekend and a road trip to visit friends and family.

 Fish is traditionally served on Good Friday.
 We love grilled fish (with a little seasoning – see below), especially Snapper or Barramundi.
 We often serve it with homemade fries, tartare sauce and some home grown lemon.

-While Chardonnay is frequently recommended as a pairing suggestion with fish, we enjoy our Grampians Viognier (textural with crispness, richness and body) or Nebbiolo Rosé (bright, savoury and textual).
+While Chardonnay is frequently recommended as a pairing suggestion with fish, we enjoy our Grampians Viognier (textural with crispness, richness and body).

 Easter Sunday: Lamb

 We’re lucky, the Grampians is also lamb country!
-On Easter Sunday, we’ll be serving slow cooked local lamb shoulder with roast veggies, potato gratin (the richer the better!) and tomato and onion bake.
+On Easter Sunday, we’ll be serving Lamb rack with roast veggies including home grown chat potatoes (first time success with growing potatoes!) and tomato and onion bake.

 Enjoy making memories with those you love this Easter.

 Limited availability.
-Available for purchase until 10am, 29 March, or until sold out.
-All orders shipped 29 March.
+Available for purchase until 10am, 6 April, or until sold out.

 Our favourite seasoned flour mix: